Every tale … should be a Fairy Tale

 The rehearsal itself was very casual (Twenty Mile House, where the wedding would take place, was busy with another wedding).
 It was all the participants circled around the bride-to-be being told not to worry too much about it, it would all work out.
 And then on to the fun.

-The hotel had an outside area with a brick oven for gourmet pizza so pizza, along with some great sides, beer, wine and mojitos were on the menu.
-No toasts or speeches tonight, just good conversation.… Read the rest
+The hotel had an outside area with a brick oven for gourmet pizza so pizza, along with some great sides, beer, wine and mojitos were on the menu. … Read the rest

 Wedding: Two Days or Bust